- Start a family conversation about estate planning, including obligations to former spouses.

-Second chances can bring a lot of joy, particularly when it comes to getting remarried.
-But tying the knot again can present some challenges, especially when it comes to planning how you’ll provide financial support for "blended family" members from different marriages after you’re gone.
+Tying the knot again can present some challenges, especially when it comes to planning how your estate plan provides financial support for "blended family" members from different marriages.

 Before putting your estate plan in writing, talk with your spouse about your goals, how you hope to provide for each other, and to what extent you want to leave assets to your children.
-"Clarity up front is absolutely critical," says Christin Haley, vice president of trust administration with Fidelity Personal Trust Company, FSB.
-Since the conversation could be uncomfortable, consider including a trusted financial adviser or estate planning attorney "to facilitate the conversation and take the emotion out of it," says Haley.
+"Clarity up front is absolutely critical," says Rodney Weaver, VP Advanced Planning at Fidelity.
+Because an estate planning conversation with your spouse might be uncomfortable, consider including a trusted financial advisor or estate planning attorney "to facilitate the conversation and take the emotion out of it," says Weaver.
 Some topics to cover include:

 - Financial or other contractual obligations you may have with former spouses through a divorce agreement

-- Long-term goals, including how you want to support each other and what you may hope to provide for your children (biological and step) or other family members
+- Long-term goals, including how you want to support each other and provide for your children (biological and step) or other family members

-- Guardianship issues, particularly where there may be young children or former spouses in the picture
+- Guardianship issues, particularly when there may be young children or former spouses

-Review any plans you had in place with your first marriage, including wills, trusts and beneficiary designations, “to understand how any of these arrangements might impact your plans moving forward,” says Ajay Sarkaria, a senior wealth planning specialist at Fidelity Investments.
+Review wills, trusts, and beneficiary designations "to understand how any of these arrangements might affect your plans moving forward," advises Weaver.
 For example, if you were contractually obligated through a previous divorce to keep your ex-spouse as beneficiary of a retirement account, you may not be able to update the beneficiary designation to your current spouse.

 - What you brought in.
-Often couples who come in with significantly different amounts of wealth—like inheritances, college accounts, or trusts earmarked for children from a previous marriage—will choose to keep these assets separate.
+Often couples who come to a marriage with significantly different amounts of wealth—like inheritances, college accounts, or trusts earmarked for children from a previous marriage—will choose to keep these assets separate.
 Some couples then choose to commingle whatever they earn together.

 Children could also play a big role in whether you commingle or separate your assets.
-"Sometimes your plans revolve more around who you bring into the marriage rather than how much," says Haley.
+"Sometimes, your plans revolve more around who you bring into the marriage than how much," says Weaver.
 Spouses who have children from a previous marriage often feel strongly about setting aside assets just for them.

 - Your age.
-Haley notes that younger couples tend to commingle their assets more because they often come into the marriage more or less on equal footing.
+Weaver notes that younger couples tend to commingle their assets more because they often come into the marriage more or less on an equal footing.

-The way you own and register accounts in your blended family can go a long way toward clarifying your intentions and avoiding probate—the expensive, time consuming, and very public process of administering an estate.
-For example, accounts owned as "joint tenants with rights of survivorship" or "transfer on death" make the owner's intentions clear that in both cases the assets go directly to a party named on the account.
-Read Viewpoints: Account designations.
+The way you own and register accounts in your blended family can go a long way toward clarifying your intentions and avoiding probate—the expensive, time-consuming, and very public process of administering an estate.
+For example, accounts owned as "joint tenants with right of survivorship" or "transfer on death" make the owner's intentions clear that in both cases the assets go directly to a party named on the account.

-- Joint tenants with rights of survivorship passes the assets directly to the surviving account owner.
+- Joint tenants with right of survivorship passes the assets directly to the surviving account owner.

 - Transfer on death passes the assets directly to the party named as beneficiary.